RobTillaart/moduloMap/README.md

 The moduloMap is an experimental library that optimizes modular mapping.

-What is modular mapping?
+How do I define modular mapping?

 Imagine the mapping of all real numbers on a subset in a modular way.
+Imagine the real number line rolled around a defined circle.
+After one rotation numbers start over again.

-E.g. map all the real numbers to  \[7; 13>  that is module 6, with numbers 7..13 do not change as they are already in the range.
+E.g. map all the real numbers to  \[7; 13>  that is module 6,
+with numbers 7..13 do not change as they are already in the range.
 6 is mapped on 12, 5 on 11, 4 on 10, ..
 1 on 7, 0 on 12 -1 on 11 etc.

-Imagine a line rolled around a circle.
+Other name might be circular mapping, although it might be any shape.
+(for now circles is complex enough)

+### Applications

-Better known example is the modular mapping of angles.
+- modular mapping of rotations to angles.
 This can be on 0-360 degrees or 0-2PI radians or -180-180 degrees or even -90..270 degrees.

-Other name might be circular mapping.
+- hoist math
+Imagine a hoist, that needs to roll up / roll off a long rope around a cylinder.
+- wire cutter
+Determine the length of a wire for a wire cutter by moving it between two wheels with known circumference.
+- math fun

 ## Interface